gdcc/dataverse-globus/README.md

 sudo touch /etc/nginx/conf.d/dataverseglobus.conf
 ```

 The following is a sample `dataverseglobus.conf` file.
-You may adjust as needed to suite your installation.
+You may adjust as needed to suit your installation.
 Copy the config below into `dataverseglobus.conf`
 Replace the path to the certificate and key with correct path and insert your server name.:
 ```
 server {